Bumgarner, Yastrzemski lead Giants over Padres 7-6

 Will Smith pitched the ninth for his 26th save, allowing Wil Myers’ two-run homer, his 13th.

-It was Giants manager Bruce Bochy’s last game in San Diego.
-He’s retiring at the end of this season, his 13th with the Giants.
-Before that, he managed the Padres for 12 seasons.

-Renfroe drove in all four runs for San Diego, which has lost 11 of 15 games since the All-Star break.
+Renfroe drove in four runs for San Diego, which has lost 11 of 15 games since the All-Star break.

 Yastrzemski, the grandson of Hall of Famer Carl Yastrzemski, had his second four-hit game.
 His first was July 15 at Colorado.
 He made his big league debut on May 25.
 Buster Posey had three hits, including an RBI double in the ninth.